sbedell/pyTools/wordscramble/README.md

 Usage:
 ------
--h displays help
+-h displays help <br>
--f scrambles a file
+-f scrambles a file <br>
--s scrambles a sentence, takes in a string value
+-s scrambles a sentence, takes in a string value <br>
-This will scramble the sourcecode:
+This will scramble the sourcecode: <br>
 $ python -f wordscramble.py

 $ python -s "This will scramble this sentence"
 Example output: "Tihs wlil scrbamle tihs setncene"